scu-heplab/seg-any-sm-jet/README.md

 ./run.sh
 ```
 There are two root files for testing in the `src/cpp/input`, namely `htt.root` and `tttt.root`.

+* ### Assign
+Switch to `./src/python` and execute the final state particle assignment algorithm according to the following command.
+The script will also perform the conversion from `.dat` to `.npy`.

 ## Training
 Our code supports distributed training and checkpointing.